-The principles, techniques and problems of the major psychological theories of counseling are studied in this course.
+(3 credits) The principles, techniques and problems of the major psychological theories of counseling are studied in this course.
 Applied practical experience is provided in both interviewing and counseling techniques.
 Hours: 39 lecture.
 Prerequisites: PSY 101 and CDC 101 with grades of "C" or better or permission of the department head.
 Usually offered in the spring.

-PSY 205 Child Guidance and Group Management

-This course reviews childhood behavior, and the theories and practice of self-discipline, problem solving and group effectiveness.
+- PSY 205 Child Guidance and Group Management (3 credits) This course reviews childhood behavior, and the theories and practice of self-discipline, problem solving and group effectiveness.
 Observation and recording techniques related to guidance and program development are discussed.
 Hours: 39 lecture.
 Prerequisites: EDU 102 and PSY 101 with grades of "C" or better.
-Usually offered in the fall.

-PSY 251 Human Growth and Development

-This course focuses on human development as a multi-directional process that occurs through the life span.
+Usually offered in the fall. - PSY 251 Human Growth and Development (3 credits) This course focuses on human development as a multi-directional process that occurs through the life span.
 Students study the social, cognitive and personal influences that interact with the physical growth of human beings and result in the unique, though occasionally predictable, development of individuals.
 Hours: 39 lecture.
 Prerequisite: PSY 101.
-Usually offered in the fall and spring.

-PSY 252 Abnormal Psychology

-This course provides an overview of the traditional and current views regarding the assessment and treatment of abnormal behavior.
+Usually offered in the fall and spring. - PSY 252 Abnormal Psychology This course provides an overview of the traditional and current views regarding the assessment and treatment of abnormal behavior.
 Topics include the classification, assessment, diagnosis and treatment of major psychological disorders.
 Hours: 39 lecture.
 Prerequisite: PSY 101.
-Usually offered in the fall and spring.

-PSY 253 Family Counseling: Theory and Techniques

-3 credits

-This course provides students with a fundamental introduction to intervention with families.
+Usually offered in the fall and spring. - PSY 253 Family Counseling: Theory and Techniques (3 credits) This course provides students with a fundamental introduction to intervention with families.
 Students are exposed to the counseling techniques, strategies and approaches aimed at working with families affected by chemical dependency.
 Topics include the assessment of families and relationships, the effects of substance abuse on the family and critical clinical issues commonly faced by these families.
 After completing this course, students should have proficient skills to employ in working with couples and families affected by addiction.
 Hours: 39 lecture.
 Prerequisite: PSY 101 with a grade of "C" or better.
 Usually offered in the fall.

-RDT 101 Introduction to Radiologic Technology

-This course provides an introduction to radiologic technology as a career, including employment and educational opportunities and the structure of educational and health care systems.
-Also covered are basic radiation protection, medical ethics and law, and radiology office procedures.
-This course also provides students with the fundamental concepts of medical terminology.
-Words, abbreviations, symbols and the terminology related to human structure and function, and radiography, are studied.
+RDT 101 Introduction to Radiologic Technology (2 credits) This course provides an introduction to the radiologic technology profession, reviews the imaging modalities and explains the ethical responsibilities of the radiologic technologist.
+This course also provides basic principles of radiation protection, radiographic exposure and image production.
+Medical terminology, abbreviations and symbols associated with human structure and function, and radiology, are studied.
 Hours: 36 lecture.
-Prerequisite: permission of the department head.
+Prerequisite: Permission of the department head.
 Course fee: \$40.
 Usually offered in the summer.